 Governors have certain statutory powers which are set out in the NHS Act 2006 as amended by the Health and Social Care Act 2012 and a number of other duties set out in Monitor's NHS Foundation Trust Code of Governance.
 There are also some duties that the Trust will decide locally.
 The 2012 Act places a greater emphasis on local responsibilities and accountabilities.

-A description of a governor's role can be read here.
+A full list of our governors can be found here.

 You may be interested in standing for election as a governor.
 As a member you will automatically be informed when elections are to be held, and given the chance to vote and stand for election (if your constituency has a vacancy).
-If you would like more information on how to stand for election please contact the membership office or visit the Governor Zone.
+If you would like more information on how to stand for election please contact Cath Hill, or visit the Governor Zone.

 If you're thinking of standing as a governor, you may be interested to read our FAQs.